 When Breath Becomes Air

 This memoir reads with the language and depth of a great novel.
 It’s a recent bestseller that recounts the illness of its author, neurosurgeon Paul Kalanithi.
 He begins the story in his youth discussing his love for books and literature, though he is eventually drawn to science.
 He’s at the start of his career and marriage, with a baby on the way, when he receives a devastating diagnosis.
 The book recounts his thoughts as he grapples with the beauty of a life well-lived.
 You cannot help but be moved, saddened, and inspired by Kalanithi’s generosity and courage as he shares his story.
-These are the classic titles you can read in one day.
+Don’t miss these other 100 books everyone should read before they die.